-Upload data to your Azure Data Lake Store
+Upload data to your Data Lake Storage Gen1 account

-You can upload your data to Data Lake Store directly at the root level, or to a directory that you created within the account.
+You can upload your data to Data Lake Storage Gen1 directly at the root level, or to a directory that you created within the account.
 The snippets in this section demonstrate how to upload some sample data to the directory (mynewdirectory) you created in the previous section.

 If you are looking for some sample data to upload, you can get the Ambulance Data folder from the Azure Data Lake Git Repository.
 Download the file and store it in a local directory on your computer, such as C:\sampledata.

-Rename, download, and delete data from your Data Lake Store
+Rename, download, and delete data from your Data Lake Storage Gen1 account

 To rename a file, use the following command: